CorbenTerminator/HomeAssistantAPI/README.md

 # HomeAssistantAPI
-Golang HTTP Client to interact with Home Assistnant
+Golang FastHTTP Client to interact with Home Assistnant